Authentic Lessons for 21st Century Learning

 Display slide 8.
 Show students images of the coprolites from the Natural History Museum of LA County.
 Tell them that scientists were able to figure out how the "bone-crushing" dogs hunted based on these fossils.

 Display slide 9.
-Give students the CER Explanations handout (attached).
-Students should now begin to build a Claim, Evidence, Reasoning (CER).
+Give students the CER Explanations handout.
 Ask them to write an initial explanation for how it was possible for scientists to draw that conclusion.
+After they are done writing, have students discuss their explanation with their neighbor.

 Explore